bahaal-tech/bahaal-tech.github.io/teams/ai-prompters/onboarding.md

     * Basics of prompting - model prompts, background prompts, negative prompts
     * Understanding how to use image dimensions and seed

-3 .Create at lease 2 usable images with the above knowledge
+3. Create at lease 2 usable images with the above knowledge

 ### Day 2-7